-Céile Dé is the name of an eighth century spiritual reform movement in Ireland which sought a return to the teachings of Celtic Christianity and exemplified by the Desert Spiritual Tradition in Egypt, which flowered in Western Europe through the conduit of St Martin of Tours, the writings of John Cassian and the lives of the Celtic Saints.
+Céile Dé is the name of an eighth century spiritual reform movement in Ireland which sought a return to the original teachings of St Patrick and Early Celtic Christianity and was greatly influenced by the Desert Spiritual Tradition in Egypt and the Middle East, which flowered in Western Europe through the conduit of St Martin of Tours, the writings of John Cassian and the lives of the Celtic Saints.

 In Gaelic Ceile De means ‘companion of God’, 'spouse of God' or ‘together with God’ in the sense of being together with God in a three-fold way within ourselves, with others and with the whole of creation.This includes a sense of being together on a journey in the mystery of time - past, present and future.
-We approach our Celtic Pilgrimages with open hearts and minds to rediscover the treasures of the Celtic Christian and pre-Christian spiritual traditions, enriched by daily prayers and reflections, story telling, music and guest presentations.
-We are as pilgrims on a sacred journey together and we invite you to travel with us.
+We approach our Celtic Pilgrimages with open hearts and minds to rediscover the treasures of the Celtic Spiritual Tradition, visiting the historic and ancient sacred sites as pilgrims ready to learn and be transformed and enriched by daily prayers and reflections, story telling, music and guest presentations.
+We are as pilgrims on a shared journey together and we invite you to travel with us.

 Welcome to this website.
-If you wish to find out more and engage with Marcus as a teacher or plan a pilgrimage to visit sacred sites associated with the Celtic Tradition in Ireland, Scotland, Wales or Brittany, this is the place for you.
+If you wish to find out more and engage with Marcus as a teacher and Conference Facilitator or to plan a pilgrimage and visit sites associated with the Celtic Tradition in Ireland, Scotland, Wales or Brittany, this is the place for you.

 *Céile Dé is the registered trading name of Marcus Losack.